 - Adapt to market changes as they happen

-On the surface, open source sounds appealing.
-It’s cheaper than SaaS PIM software and basically infinitely customizable.
-But a deeper look shows that an open source solution is not right for every retailer.
+On the surface, open-source sounds appealing.
+It’s cheaper than SaaS PIM software and basically infinitely customizable if you have a dev team at your fingertips.
+But an open-source solution is not right for every retailer or brand.

 At the end of the day, whatever PIM solution you choose is an investment in your business.
-You want to make sure you’re getting as much bang for your buck as possible, so choosing a PIM takes careful consideration of all the options, including open source software.
+You want to make sure you’re getting as much bang for your buck as possible, so choosing a PIM takes careful consideration of all the options.

 There are upsides and downsides to any software.
-These are what we find to be the pros and cons of choosing an open source solution.
+But let's take a closer look at what we find to be the pros and cons of choosing an open-source solution.